Last Updated on October 22, 2024

 Before you can even think of using your own car for your driving test you must make sure that your vehicle is fully maintained and meets all the requirements for a driving test.

-If you turn up with your own car on the day and the car does not meet the requirements or has any issues you risk your test being cancelled without a refund.
+If you bring your own car on the day and it does not meet the requirements or has any issues, you risk having your test cancelled without a refund.

 Your car must have the type of transmission you want your licence in.
 If you want a manual licence but your car is an automatic if you pass you will only have a full automatic licence and will not be able to drive manual vehicles.